Register to get access to free programming courses with interactive exercises

 Compiling SASS into Pug

-Note that: in most cases, additional parameters are available in the handler functions, such as pug() and sass() from the examples above, which allow you to make fine-tuned compilation settings.
-Always pay attention to the available parameters
+In most cases, additional parameters are available in the handler functions, such as pug() and sass() from the examples above, which allow you to make fine-tuned compilation settings.
+Always pay attention to the available parameters.

 Browser Sync

-The browser-sync plugin, while not a handler in the usual sense, performs one of the most useful functions in Frontend development: automatically updating the browser window when functions are executed.
-You can choose which actions you want the refresh to take.
+The browser-sync plugin, while not a handler in the usual sense, performs one of the most powerful functions in frontend development: automatically refreshing the browser window when we execute functions.
+You can choose which actions you want the refresh to perform.

-It's browser-sync that makes it possible to deploy a conditional working environment where you don't have to worry about compiling files and updating your browser.
-Everything will happen on the fly.
+It is browser-sync that makes it possible to provide a conditional working environment where you don't have to worry about compiling files and updating your browser.
+Everything happens on the fly.

-To use browser-sync you just need to install the package with the same name.
-It's not only suitable for Gulp, but you can use it as a standalone package in any other project, so there's no special version for Gulp.
+To use browser-sync, you install the package with the same name.
+It's not just for Gulp, but you can use it as a standalone package in any other project, so there is no dedicated Gulp version:

 npm install browser-sync --save-dev